C. V. Raman: Announcement

 The same day, Raman made the announcement before the press.
-The Associated Press of India reported it the next day, on 29 February, as "New theory of radiation: Prof. Raman's Discovery."
+The Associated Press of India reported it the next day, on 29 February, as "New theory of radiation: Prof. Raman's Discovery".
 It ran the story as:

-Prof. C. V. Raman, F.R.S., of the Calcutta University, has made a discovery which promises to be of fundamental significance to physics...
+Prof. C. V. Raman, FRS., of the Calcutta University, has made a discovery which promises to be of fundamental significance to physics...
 The new phenomenon exhibits features even more startling than those discovered by Prof. Compton with X-rays.
 The principal feature observed is that when matter is excited by light of one colour, the atoms contained in it emit light of two colours, one of which is different from the exciting colour and is lower down the spectrum.
 The astonishing thing is that the altered colour is quite independent of the nature of the substance used.

-The news was reproduced by The Statesman on 1 March under the headline "Scattering of Light by Atoms – New Phenomenon – Calcutta Professor's Discovery."
+The news was reproduced by The Statesman on 1 March under the headline "Scattering of Light by Atoms – New Phenomenon – Calcutta Professor's Discovery".
 Raman submitted a three-paragraph report of the discovery on 8 March to Nature and was published on 21 April.
 The actual data was sent to the same journal on 22 March and was published on 5 May.
 Raman presented the formal and detailed description as "A new radiation" at the meeting of the South Indian Science Association in Bangalore on 16 March.
 His lecture was published in the Indian Journal of Physics on 31 March.
 A thousand copies of the paper reprint were sent to scientists in different countries on that day.